vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/inspec.md

 * html,html2
 * junit

-These are useful for system admins to collect and monitor configuration drift and for accredidation tasks where with the SAF CLI tool you can convert results into a CKL file to import into STIG Viewer.
+These are useful for system admins to collect and monitor configuration drift and for accreditation tasks where with the SAF CLI tool you can convert results into a CKL file to import into STIG Viewer.

 For more information on reports, see [Reporters](https://docs.chef.io/inspec/reporters/)

 ### Waivers
-Waivers allow you do document as code the controls have a waiver/poam for in your environment.
+Waivers allow you do document as code the controls that have a waiver/poam in place for your environment.
 This is done through a waivers file and provided as an argument at the command line.

 Example `waivers.yml` file
 ```yaml